 - Use one of the templates to get to the first green build quickly: select Single job, then click Looks good, start.

 - You will see your first workflow running and within seconds it should finish successfully.

 Adding a test block to your CI pipeline#

 Let's customize your pipeline so that it looks more like a continuous integration (CI) process for a real project.

-If you open your repository on GitHub, you will notice that there is a new
+If you open your repository on GitHub or Bitbucket, you will notice that there is a new

 branch: setup-semaphore.
-Opening that branch will reveal that Semaphore has
+Opening this branch will reveal that Semaphore has

 Semaphore, like most modern CI/CD tools, creates workflows based on YAML configuration files.
 However, you don't need to write YAML by hand.
 Semaphore features a visual Workflow Builder, which lets anyone create and modify pipelines using a point-and-click interface.
 Of course, you can also always edit your configuration by hand in your favorite editor.